 Austin: City Limits and Beyond

 When you think of Texas, you probably don’t think of an area especially welcoming to alternative cultures.
 Austin kicks that stereotype to the curb – you’ll even see t-shirts and bumper stickers echoing Portland with a “Keep Austin Weird” war cry.
 It’s a well-known destination for American music lovers.
 The sheer number of music venues in Austin has led to it being marketed as “The Live Music Capital of the World,” but it is perhaps more famous in the musical world for its festivals, which include South by Southwest (one of the biggest musical festivals in the United States) in March and the renowned Austin City Limits festival in October.
-Whether you come during festival times or not, there’s always live music to enjoy – just start on Sixth Street and wander until something piques the interest of your ears.
+Whether you come during festival times or not, there’s always live music to enjoy – just start on Sixth Street and wander until something piques the interest of your ears or, if you’re into the big names, check out a site like ticketsmarter.com to see if anyone you like is coming to town.
 The food scene here has blossomed in recent years, as well – it’s not just barbecue and Tex-Mex any more, though we highly recommend you indulge in both.